arangodb/docs/3.6/deployment-kubernetes-deployment-resource.md

 - `Development` (default) This value optimizes the deployment for development use.
 It is possible to run a deployment on a small number of nodes (e.g. minikube).
 - `Production` This value optimizes the deployment for production use.
-  It puts required affinity constraints on all pods to avoid agents & DB-Servers from running on the same machine.
+  It puts required affinity constraints on all pods to avoid Agents & DB-Servers from running on the same machine.

 ### `spec.image: string`